navis-org/pymaid/docs/source/overview.rst

 Contains definitions for neuron and neuronlist classes.

-:class:`pymaid.core.CatmaidNeuron`
+:class:`pymaid.core.CatmaidNeuron` and :class:`pymaid.core.CatmaidNeuronList`

-Representation of a **single** Catmaid neuron.
-Can be minimally initialized with just a skeleton ID.
-Data (e.g. nodes, connectors, name, review status, annotation) are retrieved/calculated on-demand the first time they are **explicitly** requested:
+Representation of a single and multiple Catmaid neurons, respectively.
+Can be minimally initialized with just skeleton IDs.
+Data (e.g. nodes, connectors, name, review status, annotation) are retrieved/calculated on-demand the first time they are **explicitly** requested.
+CatmaidNeuronList also allows indexing similar to pandas DataFrames (see examples).

-Primary attributes:
+Selection of attributes:

 - ``skeleton_id``: neuron's skeleton ID
 - ``neuron_name``: neuron's name